Barry Ferguson (Irish footballer): Career

 Ferguson began his football career with Home Farm before moving to Coventry City.
 While there he played at the 1999 FIFA World Youth Championship finals in Nigeria.
 Although he never made a competitive first team appearance for City, Ferguson went on to have brief spells in the lower divisions with Colchester United, Hartlepool United and Northampton Town.

 Ferguson returned to Ireland to link up with Longford Town in the summer of 2002.
 He captained FAI Cup and League Cup winning teams during his three years at the midlands club.
 Ferguson scored in a 2004–05 UEFA Cup tie against FC Vaduz.
 As Longford's penalty taker he missed the chance for an equaliser in the last minute of the 2003 FAI League Cup Final.

 He made his Rovers debut on the opening day of the 2007 League of Ireland season at UCD.
 He signed for the club from city rivals Bohemians in January 2007, having spent just one season with the Dalymount outfit.

 Ferguson was forced to retire in February 2009 due to a serious hip injury.

 Personal life

-He is the father of A.S.
-Roma striker Evan Ferguson.
+He is the father of Brighton & Hove Albion striker Evan Ferguson.
 Barry met Evan's mother Sarah whilst playing for Coventry.